WFD is always on the last full weekend of January, beginning at 19:00 UTC on Saturday and running though 18:59 on Sunday.

 Q: What do I do if I discover an error after I submit my log?

 A: When you submit your log, you will receive a confirmation email.
-If you find an error after submitting your log, go back to the submission page and resubmit a new log.
+If you find an error after submitting your log, return to the submission page and resubmit a new log.
 The new log will overwrite the old one.
-You will only be allowed to change your log until 11:59 UTC on March 1st.
+You can only change your log until 11:59 UTC on March 1st.
 We shut down the submission page at that point, and all logs become final.

 In the News